lancsaktibi/d12n.eu/README.md

 *netlify.com* - a development platform with build, deploy and serverless backend services for web applications
 ## customisations
 - the github codespace uses the *javascript-node* devcontainer as the development environment
-- for sanity.io, a custom *schemaType* was added to the default blog schema: *language selector*
+- for sanity.io, a *Language* field was added to the blog schema